RishiPrakash/SpringCore-Maven/README.md

 #### This project is entirely built with maven and spring on command line only; Further information on how to run and project directories tree view is given in Wiki section of repo.

+### How to run this project
+1. Download from github
+2. Do mvn eclipse:eclipse or mvn clean install
+3. Use the commnad to run = mvn exec:java -Dexec.mainClass="SpringCore.App"

 ### To import this project into Eclipse IDE

 1. $ mvn eclipse:eclipse